nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Next Session

-Pupilist helps to organise your session timings automatically.
+Pupilist helps to organise session timings automatically.
 No command is required for this feature.
 This feature is shown on launch of the application and when the [`list`](#listing-all-persons--list) command is used.

-Pupilist checks for the upcoming sessions based on your current device time, then displays the name of the student and the session timing.
+Pupilist checks for the upcoming sessions based on the current device time, then displays the name of the student and the session timing.

 ![next session feature](images/NextSession.png)